the-turrets-dao/DAO-Governance-POC/README.md

 The source account must have enough XLM to pay for the creation and it must have enough voting tokens to fund the bond.

-- *balance*: tbd - approx 5-10 XLM to be able to finance the creation of the proposal
+- *balance*: (7 XLM + 0.5 XML * nr of voting options) to be able to finance the creation of the proposal
 - *balance*: voting tokens to be stacked as definded by CREATE_PROPOSAL_BOND (see [dao data specification](#dao-specifications-for-proposals))

 ### Nonce account controlled by the turrets